Cybersecurity in Fintech. Why Is It Important?

 The most important aspect of the secure-by-design approach is the shift-left rule, which assumes that security practices should be implemented as early as possible, at every Software Development Life Cycle (SDLC) stage.

 For instance, the sooner a Security Engineer joins the project team, the more potential threats he will be able to identify and eliminate through appropriate system design and relevant security controls.
-This way the project team can apply security measures and build a solution that better meets specific business needs.
+This way the project team can apply security measures and build a solution that better meets specific business needs to protect sensitive data.

-This approach also allows companies to reduce the costs associated with detecting and fixing errors in software products: the National Institute of Standards and Technology (NIST) estimates that the shift-left approach reduces maintenance costs by up to 30%.
+This approach also allows companies in the fintech industry to reduce the costs associated with detecting and fixing errors in software products: the National Institute of Standards and Technology (NIST) estimates that the shift-left approach reduces maintenance costs by up to 30%.
 Security flaws detected during penetration tests or through security incidents are the most expensive to fix.

 Certain practices can reduce cost of fixing a security flaw.